plilja/plilja.github.io/_posts/2020-04-04-stateful-classes-in-spring.md

 #### Object-oriented solution (more object-oriented atleast)

 My thoughts on how to write this in a more object-oriented way would be something like the code snippets below.
-I'm still not sure how I feel about this.

-I think that for a simple project like this the "Spring way" would definitely be preferable.
-If you're doing microservices you might never pass the threshold for when this becomes preferable.
-We need to work against the framework a bit:
-* We need to manually instantiate Carts, as the list of dependencies grows, I can see this becoming annoying.
-* We need to tell Jackson how to serialize the object, if we were to deserialize carts we would need even more work.
-* The Swagger API generator can't automatically determine what a Cart should look like.
+By annotating the Cart class as @Scope("provided"), Spring will create a new instance for it whenever requested.
+The method annotated with @Lookup will be used to create does instance.
+It does feels a little scary having state on classes managed by Spring.

+In this simple example the previous solution is probably preferable.
+In fact we could have skipped the service and put everything in the controller.

-For a larger project, I can see the winnings being larger.
+For a larger project, I can see the winnings  with the object oriented approach being larger.
 You typically wouldn't want to pass around "cartId"'s everywhere.
 You don't want to pass around CartEntities either.
 But in a large project for a shopping site, the cart object is probably going to be a central concept.

 ##### Controller
 ```java